aryamoreedu/csp/README.md

    a.
 Download Python
    b.
 Download Git
    c.
 Download Heroku Client
    d.
-Add Heroku Postgres
+Add Heroku Postgres db add-on
-   e.
+   e. execute the DDL Script packaged in the AryaCreate.zip
-4. Create a folder
+2. Create a folder
-5. Unzip authenticationService.zip in a folder
+3. Unzip authenticationService.zip in a folder
+4. Update ostgres database information in devicedbconfig.json based on the heroku postgres db created on heroku
-6. Create a heroku instance
+5. Create a heroku instance
     heroku create
-7. git push heroku master
+6. git push heroku master
-8. You can check if the service is running using heroku logs --tail
+7. You can check if the service is running using heroku logs --tail

 To understand more about "Python on Heroku" goto https://devcenter.heroku.com/articles/getting-started-with-python